DinosaursAreCute/TaskMover_3.0-Rebirth-/docs/development/BUILD_INSTRUCTIONS_NEW.md

-# TaskMover v3.0.0 - Build Instructions
+# TaskMover - Build Instructions

-**Author:** Dino corp
 **Application:** TaskMover
-**Version:** 3.0.0
-**Description:** Automated File Organization Tool
+**Description:** Window Management and Organization Tool

 ## Overview

-This guide explains how to build a standalone executable for TaskMover v3.0.0 using PyInstaller.
+This guide explains how to build a standalone executable for TaskMover using PyInstaller.
 The resulting .exe file can be distributed to users without requiring Python to be installed.

 ## Prerequisites